-It’s A Time For Disobedience: MIT Media Lab Will Pay $250,000 To Support It | Fast Company
+It’s A Time For Disobedience: MIT Media Lab Will Pay $250,000 To Support It

 MIT at large doesn’t have the greatest history with disobedience.
 The most prominent example is the prosecution of Aaron Swartz.
 Swartz, a prodigy coder who helped create Creative Commons, Reddit, and RSS, worked as an activist while at MIT, creating a way to freely share scientific articles that would normally be behind a paywall.
 After relentless pursuit from federal prosecutors, he killed himself.
 MIT was criticized for helping investigators.

 In another case, when a student named Star Simpson went to meet her boyfriend at the airport while wearing a DIY sweater decorated with LED lights in the shape of a star–and was arrested when officials suspected that she was a terrorist–MIT issued a statement calling her actions “reckless” without asking her for the facts.
-Simpson spent a year in jail.
-(Some faculty spoke in her support).
+Simpson was ordered to do 50 hours of community service.
+(Some faculty spoke in her support.)

 “Institutional support like this award may be helpful to some who need financial assistance to continue their work, but MIT must be held accountable for upholding the values it advertises,” says Sarah Schwettmann, a PhD student at MIT in brain and cognitive sciences who is also a member of MIT Resist, an activist organization unrelated to the award.
 “For this support to be more than nominal, the Institute must also stand behind individuals who come under threat for engaging in disobedience.”

 The award organizers agree.
-Ito and Zuckerman held a conference called Freedom to Innovate after another student, Jeremy Rubin, was subpoenaed for his work on a bitcoin project and they felt that Rubin wasn’t getting sufficient support from the administration; it led to a legal clinic with Boston University that provides services to student innovators.
+Ito and Zuckerman held a conference called Freedom to Innovate after another student, Jeremy Rubin, was subpoenaed for his work on a bitcoin project and they felt that Rubin wasn’t getting sufficient support from the administration.
+It led to a legal clinic with Boston University that provides services to student innovators.
 (Star Simpson was also a speaker.)

 “Those critiques are fair regarding MIT as a whole,” says Zuckerman.
 “But Joi and I are two of the people who’ve been working hard to make sure that what happened to Star and to Aaron doesn’t happen again.”

-Note: Correction: We’ve updated this article with the correct info on Star Simpson’s punishment.